-- Adult Fear: Listen to the scene where Puppetino turns Pinnochio back into a puppet with your eyes closed - Up to Eleven.
+- Listen to the scene where Puppetino turns Pinnochio back into a puppet with your eyes closed - Up to Eleven.

 - Aesop Amnesia: The movie pretty much runs off this, in regards to Pinocchio forgetting every single lesson he learned in the original story.

 - And I Must Scream: While Pinocchio is being turned back into a puppet, the camera cuts several times to closeups of Twinkle watching, implying that her original human self is still conscious trapped inside her now puppet body and aware of what's happening.

 - Award-Bait Song: "Love Is a Light (Inside Your Heart)".

 - Beware the Nice Ones: Pinocchio, of all people.
 He doesn't actually throw any punches, but he still gets surprisingly badass during the film's climax.

 - Big Bad: Puppetino for the first half of the film, The Emperor of the Night for the second.

 - Blatant Lies: Pinocchio's explanation to the Good Fairy for how he came to be Puppetino's prisoner.
 Invoked later on when he deliberately tells lies in order to make his nose longer so he can use it to open a very high lock.

 - Captain Ersatz: Many of the film's characters for characters from the original book/Disney film.
 Gee Willikers is Jiminy Cricket given Pinocchio's origin, Scalawag and Igor are Honest John and Gideon with redeeming characteristics, Puppetino is Stromboli with magical powers, and the Emperor of the Night is an even scarier version of the Coachman.